Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 - Odds to win the national championship: +1000

-- In terms of its odds to win the national championship (+1000), Arizona is second-best in college basketball.
-It is one spot below that, third-best, according to computer rankings.
+- Oddsmakers rate Arizona higher (second-best in college basketball) than the computer rankings do (third-best).

-- The Wildcats have experienced the 36th-biggest change in terms of their national championship odds, improving from +2000 at the beginning of the season to +1000.
+- The Wildcats' national championship odds have improved from +2000 at the start of the season to +1000, the 36th-biggest change among all teams.

-- Based on its moneyline odds, Arizona has a 9.1% chance of winning the national championship.

 Colorado Futures Odds